Eschamp01/hlp21-indiv-04-BW-ejs18/doc/BusWire_documentation.md

 3. `getConnectedWires (wModel:model) (compIdList:CommonTypes.ComponentId list) : CommonTypes.ConnectionId list`

 Returns a `CommonTypes.ConnectionId list` corresponding to every `wire` in `wModel` which is connected to any `component` in `compIdList`.

-#### BusWire Messages (Sent by Sheet)

-1. `AddWire of (CommonTypes.InputPortId * CommonTypes.OutputPortId)`

-Using the Ids of two ports, BusWire creates a new `wire` type, and adds it to its model.
-*(First, an interfacing function with symbol, Symbol.getPortLocations, must be called.
-This will return a type XYPos\*XYPos to work with)*

-2. `SelectWire of CommonTypes.ConnectionId list`

-BusWire changes the colour and/or width (depending on what looks best) of the wires corresponding to `CommonTypes.ConnectionId list`.

-3. `DeleteWire of CommonTypes.ConnectionId list`

-BusWire removes the wires corresponding to `CommonTypes.ConnectionId list` from its model.

 #### BusWire to Symbol interfacing functions